Contrast-Security-OSS/join-the-team/challenges.md

 From a development perspective, we are looking for your code to:

 * Handle client-side state.
-* Cross-browser support (Chrome, FireFox, IE, etc.)
+* Cross-browser support (Chrome, FireFox, IE, etc.).
 * Slow loading, long wait times, and other bad performance indications should be minimal.
 * Proper error handling and data scrubbing.
 * Responsive design should be considered.